The Things No One Tells You About The Digital Nomad Lifestyle

 - Working online, but taking a step back from full-time work.
 This could be working freelance, teaching English remotely, blogging, etc.

-The majority of the people I’ve met fit into category #2.
+Most digital nomads I’ve met fit into category #2.

 Where to begin with the digital nomad lifestyle?